The policies and procedures of Rendez-vous Canada ensure that:

 Primary Contacts are the designated liaison between their organization and Rendez-vous Canada.
 They are responsible for the registration of delegates from their organization, the payment of all fees, and the timely submission of appointment requests.
 It is the responsibility of the primary contact to ensure that all registered delegates from their organization receive, read and understand all Rendez-vous Canada policies.
 It is also their responsibility to inform Rendez-vous Canada in writing of any change in the registration status of themselves, their delegates or organization.
-The name of the Primary Contact is requested on the Official Application for Registration forms.
+The name of the Primary Contact is requested during the registration process, and can be changed at any time.

 Guests/VIPs/Accompanying Persons Policy